 - How is gonorrhea spread?

 - You can get gonorrhea by having vaginal, anal, or oral sex with someone who has gonorrhea.
-A pregnant woman with gonorrhea can give the infection to her baby during childbirth.

 - What is the treatment for gonorrhea?